-Many are known about Leonardo di ser Piero da Vinci, yet many things still await to be discovered.
-Widely considered an archetipe of the “Renaissance man”, he was a man whose curiosity was equaled only by his powers of invention and talent.
+Many things are known about Leonardo di ser Piero da Vinci, yet many things still await to be discovered (and sadly, many will never be discovered).
+Widely considered an archetipe of the “Renaissance man”, he was a man whose curiosity was equaled only by his intelligence and talent.
 Among others, he was a scientist, mathematician, engineer, inventor, anatomist, painter, sculptor, architect, botanist, musician and writer.
-Many claim he was the smartest man to ever live, many claim he was the most talented to ever live… one thing’s for sure: he was a one of a kind man.
+Many claim he was the smartest man to ever live, many claim he was the most talented to ever live… one thing’s for sure: he was a one of a kind.

 Something as simple yet as important as the scissors had a huge importance in the development of mankind.
 Who knows how many centuries would have passed without this tool had it not been for the man?
 Just think about all the tailors… not much of a job left for them, huh?

 The first parachute had been imagined and sketched by Leonardo Da Vinci in the 15th century.
 It’s hard to believe something as “modern” as a parachute could be invented over 500 years ago.
 Leonardo’s parachute design consists of sealed linen cloth held open by a pyramid of wooden poles, about seven metres long.
 Still, because his ideas were way ahead of his time, the technology was not able to sustain his ideas, thus nobody invented a practical parachute until 1783.